miklevin/MikeLev.in/_posts/2025-10-23-pipulates-blueprint-for-ai-collaboration.md

 ## The Power of Workflows: From Hello World to Strategic Analysis
 gives you back all their http header responses such as redirect chains and information about the CDN (if any).
-It was supposed to be the first step in a native Pipulate Competitive Gap Analysis tool (CGA) but that was too ambitious to do without going through a port to a more Pipulte-friendly Notebook first which is now done and which brings us to the second part of why Pipulate is in such good order right now.
+It was supposed to be the first step in a native Pipulate Competitive Gap Analysis tool (CCGA) but that was too ambitious to do without going through a port to a more Pipulte-friendly Notebook first which is now done and which brings us to the second part of why Pipulate is in such good order right now.